 Fruit ripens from late summer to fall.
 Excess fruit can be refrigerated for several months and may actually improve in quality.
 Fruits can be eaten fresh or juiced.

 When you break the fruit open, it's filled with many juicy red arils.
 This is the edible part of the fruit.
 It can be eaten as-is, or juiced for consumption.
+The color of the arils varies by cultivar, and may range from white to dark red.

 Many scientific studies have confirmed the cancer-fighting properties and other benefits of pomegranate juice according to WebMD.